emrgnt-cmplxty/fermi/docs/docs/2.develop/testing/integration.md

 ## Using Testnet

-Axion Workspaces is set up so that you can write tests once and run them against a local Sandbox node (the default behavior) or against [Axion TestNet](../../1.concepts/basics/networks.md).
+Fermi Workspaces is set up so that you can write tests once and run them against a local Sandbox node (the default behavior) or against [Fermi TestNet](../../1.concepts/basics/networks.md).
 Some reasons this might be helpful:

 * Gives higher confidence that your contracts work as expected
 * You can test against deployed testnet contracts